 For Peter Finney, the decision to go to Loyola Law was clear.
 As a New Orleans native and former Catholic priest, Loyola’s Jesuit mission and commitment to social justice align with Finney’s goals.

-“A law school at a Catholic university committed to service in our city made Loyola an easy choice,” said Finney.
+“A law school at a Catholic university committed to service in our city made Loyola an easy choice,” Finney said.

 Finney served as a Catholic priest in the Archdiocese of New Orleans for 10 years, connecting him to people from all walks of life.
 During this time, Finney saw the challenges facing his community firsthand and felt called to make a difference.

-“When I left the priesthood, I knew I wanted to pursue a career that, in some way, could respond to local needs for justice,” said Finney.
+“When I left the priesthood, I knew I wanted to pursue a career that, in some way, could respond to local needs for justice,” Finney said.

 Although Finney is still keeping his options open after graduation, he has found criminal justice particularly appealing.
 But the most rewarding aspect of his time at Loyola Law so far has been the tremendous mentors and teachers he’s met along the way.

-“Loyola has introduced me to so many gifted and caring practitioners,” said Finney.
+“Loyola has introduced me to so many gifted and caring practitioners,” Finney said.
 “The encouragement to get involved in the legal community has been tremendously helpful.”